MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 ~~~
 {: .output}

 Hardly any difference between the two deviances so you woud go for the simpler model.
-We already knew fit3 was problematic.
+We already knew `fit3` was problematic.
 Formally, look at $\chi^2(2)=0.02$ which has p-value = 0.988, no point in having random slopes.
-Could have made the decision based on AIC values, you go for the model with the smaller AIC which is fit2.
+Could have made the decision based on AIC values, you go for the model with the smaller AIC which is `fit2`.

-**Testing significance**
+#### Testing significance

-Debatable whether you should get p-values for models fitted using *lmer*, determining the degrees of freedom (df) is the sticking point.
-The *lmerTest* can be used to get approximation to dfs hence p-values.
+Debatable whether you should get p-values for models fitted using `lmer`, determining the degrees of freedom (df) is the sticking point.
+The `lmerTest` can be used to get approximation to dfs hence p-values.

-**Model comparison**
+#### Model comparison

 A way to do this is likelihood ratio tests.
-Just like in multple linear regression you have a reduced model nested inside a full model.
+Just like in multiple linear regression you have a reduced model nested inside a full model.
 The test statistic is

 $$D=-2 \cdot \log \frac{\mbox{likelihood for reduced model}}{\mbox{likelihood for full model}}$$